chef/chef-web-docs/content/chef_deprecations_client.md

 </tr>
 <tr>
 <td><a href="/deprecations_exit_code/">CHEF-2</a></td>
-<td>Chef's exit codes are now defined so that it's easy to understand why Chef exited.</td>
+<td>Chef's exit codes are now defined so that it is easy to understand why Chef exited.</td>
 <td>12.11</td>
 <td>13.0</td>
 </tr>